annasark/annasark/README.md

 ### 🔭 I’m currently working on...
  - a task manager for a medical supply company located in Sacramento
- - A site utilizing Google Maps API that allows users to upload personal stories as markers on the map to their relative location
+ - A site utilizing Google Maps API
  - my own personal site with a collection of projects and my hobbies.

 ### I have experience with..